Kas-tle/java2bedrock.sh/README.md

 - [nodejs](https://nodejs.org/en/)
 - [spritesheet-js](https://www.npmjs.com/package/spritesheet-js)

 It will exit if you fail to meet these dependencies.
 While the ultimate intention here is to import these via Geyser, the script currently generates a behavior pack so that you may view your converted models in Bedrock Edition.
-For progress on this, see [Geyser Issue 210](https://github.com/GeyserMC/Geyser/issues/210).
+It also generates a mappings file compliant with [@ImDaBigBoss](https://github.com/ImDaBigBoss)'s [PR](https://github.com/GeyserMC/Geyser/pull/2822) to add predicate support to Geyser.

 Should you have any complaints about getting this to run because you "only use windows", do note that I was able to run this perfectly fine on a Mac running Parallels to run Windows to run WSL to run Ubuntu 20.
 Therefore, I am sure it is perfectly possible for you to get this working, regardless of your OS.
 I will gladly take such criticism only if you are willing to help develop this into a proper cross platform program.